scipy-conference/scipy_proceedings/papers/shin-rong_tsai/libyt.rst

 and between MPI processes.
 When launching *N* MPI processes, each process contains one piece of simulation and one Python interpreter.
 Each Python interpreter has access to simulation data.
-A total of *N* Python instances will work together to conduct in situ analysis in the process space of MPI task.
+When doing in situ analysis, every simulation process pauses, and a total of *N* Python instances will work together to conduct Python tasks in the process space of MPI.

 .. figure:: Parallelism.pdf
    :figclass: thb